MODM Clinical Database Management

 →Discoverthe basics of database management

-Understand how Information is structured using the relational model
+Understand how information is structured using the relational model

 Recognize the different ways of using databases (Administrator/client)